dbtek/donations/README.md

 </h1>

 <p align="center">
   Collect donations easily.
 This is a static website built with Gatsby.
-Takes advantage of a few [Gatsby Cloud Functions](https://www.gatsbyjs.com/products/cloud/functions/) to provision payments.
+Takes advantage of a few <a href="Gatsby Cloud Functions">https://www.gatsbyjs.com/products/cloud/functions</a> to provision payments.
 </p>

 ---